Protect My Search App browser hijacker removal instructions

 What is the Protect My Search App?

-Protect My Search App, like its name implies, is a piece of software endorsed as a tool capable of securing browsing.
+As its name implies, Protect My Search App is endorsed as software capable of securing browsing and searching.
 It is supposedly able to identify safe websites and potential threats.
-Instead Protect My Search App alters browsers' settings and promotes protectmysearchapp.com - a fake search engine; due to this, it is classified as a browser hijacker.
-Additionally, it can track and gather browsing-related information.
-Most users install protectmysearchapp.com unintentionally, it is deemed to be a PUA (Potentially Unwanted Application).
+Instead, Protect My Search App modifies browser settings and promotes protectmysearchapp.com (a fake search engine).
+Therefore, this app is classified as a browser hijacker.
+Additionally, it can record browsing-related information.
+Since most people install protectmysearchapp.com unintentionally, it is classified as a Potentially Unwanted Application (PUA).

 Google Chrome, Internet Explorer, Mozilla Firefox and other popular browsers are typical targets of browser hijackers.
-They assign addresses of illegitimate web searchers as browsers' default search engine, homepage and new tab/window URLs.
+They assign the addresses of their bogus search engines as the default search engine, homepage, and new tab/window URL.
 Protect My Search App promotes protectmysearchapp.com in this manner.
-Therefore, with it installed, every new browser tab/window opened and every single search query typed into the URL bar - redirect to protectmysearchapp.com.
-Fake search engines have no genuine value to users, as they are often unable to generate search results.
-So they usually redirect to legitimate search engines.
-This is the case with protectmysearchapp.com, it redirects to search.yahoo.com.
-Furthermore, any changes users attempt to make to their browsers can be automatically reset, if access to the settings is not restricted or denied outright.
-To recover the affected browser - the browser hijacker must be eliminated.
-As mentioned in the introduction, Protect My Search App has data tracking abilities.
-It can record browsing activity (URLs visited, webpages viewed, search queries typed, etc.) and collect personal information (IP addresses, geolocations and other details).
-The gathered data is highly likely to contain personally identifiable information and is typically shared with third parties (potentially, cyber criminals), seeking to misuse it for profit.
-In summary, presence of data tracking software on systems can result in financial losses, severe privacy issues and even identity theft.
-To ensure device integrity and user safety - all suspect applications and browser extensions/plug-ins must be removed immediately upon detection.
+Therefore, with this app installed, each new browser tab/window opened and each search query typed into the URL bar redirects to protectmysearchapp.com.
+Fake search engines have no genuine value and are often unable to generate any results - they usually redirect to legitimate search engines.
+This is the case with protectmysearchapp.com, which redirects to search.yahoo.com.
+Furthermore, any changes users attempt to make to their browsers are automatically reset, if access to the settings is allowed at all.
+To recover the affected browser, the browser hijacker must be eliminated.
+As mentioned, Protect My Search App has data tracking capabilities.
+It can record browsing activity (URLs visited, web pages viewed, search queries typed, etc.) and collect personal information (IP addresses, geolocations and other details).
+The gathered data is likely to contain personally identifiable information and is typically shared with third parties (potentially, cyber criminals) seeking to misuse it for profit.
+In summary, the presence of data tracking software on systems can result in financial loss, serious privacy issues and even identity theft.
+To ensure device integrity and user safety, remove all suspect applications and browser extensions/plug-ins immediately upon detection.

 |Name||Protect My Search App|